chitalu/cprintf/README.md

 cwprintf("i love %s\n", ws);
 ```

-Specification of arguments of non-permitted types shall result in a compile-time error.
+Specification of arguments of a non-permitted type shall result in a compile-time error.

 ## Specifying Arguments to cprintf

-This is very much the same as C++ standard std::<f>printf with added support for the use of
+This is very much the same as C++ standard std::<f|w>printf with added support for the use of
 a Tuple who elements are the used as the arguments to teh API.

 Examples: